ferrous-systems/CO2-Device/Readme.md

-# CO2 Sensor Project
+# CO<sub>2</sub> Sensor Project

 ## Project Description
 The goal is to design and to build a network of sensors, that collect environment data.
-The sensor modules themselves have alarms to warn of critical CO2 concentrations.
+The sensor modules themselves have alarms to warn of critical CO<sub>2</sub> concentrations.
 The collected data is sent to a raspberry pie, where the data is processed and displayed.

 ## Milestones
-- [x] working driver
+- [x] Working sensor driver
 - [x] Project Proposal
 - [x] Serial output of sensor data
 - [x] Talk at Rust and Tell (<https://www.youtube.com/watch?v=HybHkK2P3yI>)